alnitak/shader_buffers/README.md

 Shaders examples are from [ShaderToy.com](https://shadertoy.com) and have been slightly modified.
 Credits links are in the main shaders sources.

 > [!NOTE]
 > Using a shader output to feed itself, produces a memory leak: [memory leak issue](https://github.com/flutter/flutter/issues/138627).
 Please thumb up!
+A temporary fix is used.

 ## Getting started